-Fourth Quintile Project - additional targeted support for children below the EXS for their age below the Exo for their age Targeted Maths Provision: Expected Impact.
-As above As above To provide targeted intervention and support for children who require additional maths teaching and learning See Above Target children to receive a range of interventions and additional support mechanisms, including: TA intervention groups (including pre and post teaches) Tuition Sessions (ratio of 1:4) for Years 3 to 6 Academic Mentor for Years 1 and 2 Extra weekly sessions after school Fourth Quintile Project - additional targeted support for children below the EXS for their age 'Catch Up Numeracy' intervention - three children have 1:1 support Community Cohesion: A programme of assemblies and special events, such as our annual A greater awareness, Reviewed Summer 2 To celebrate cultural international day, alongside integrating cultural awareness and understanding and Annually by review events throughout the diversity throughout the curriculum acceptance of our own SLT year to increase pupil culturally diverse community awareness and and the world beyond - understanding of our own Celebrating both our similarities and differences. diverse community similarities and differences.
-Initiatives led by DHTs Ruth Pickering and James Colvin Cultural Representation: Continue to review the curriculum to ensure that those figures, A greater awareness, Reviewed Summer 2 Ensure our texts and people, communities and role models that are taught in our understanding and acceptance annually by Review curriculum reflect the curriculum reflect the community that we serve and celebrate of our own culturally diverse SLT people and community cultural diversity within and beyond our community community and the world we serve and highlight beyond rala madals and great An implicit and explicit role models and great understanding that everyone life throughout history in all aspects of our curriculum opportunity to shine at Windmill L.E.A.D.
+Fourth Quintile Project - additional targeted support for children below the EXS for their age Targeted Maths Provision: To provide targeted intervention and support for children who require additional maths teaching and learning Target children to receive a range of interventions and additional support mechanisms, including: TA intervention groups (including pre and post teaches) Tuition Sessions (ratio of 1:4) for Years 3 to 6 Academic Mentor for Years 1 and 2 Extra weekly sessions after school Fourth Quintile Project - additional targeted support for children below the EXS for their age 'Catch Up Numeracy' intervention - three children have 1:1 support Expected Impact.
+See Above As above As above Community Cohesion: To celebrate cultural events throughout the year to increase pupil awareness and understanding of our own diverse community A programme of assemblies and special events, such as our annual international day, alongside integrating cultural awareness and diversity throughout the curriculum A greater awareness, understanding and acceptance of our own culturally diverse community and the world beyond - Celebrating both our similarities and differences.
+Initiatives led by DHTs Ruth Pickering and James Colvin Reviewed Annually by SLT Summer 2 review Cultural Representation: Ensure our texts and curriculum reflect the people and community we serve and highlight role models and great achievers in all aspects of Continue to review the curriculum to ensure that those figures, people, communities and role models that are taught in our curriculum reflect the community that we serve and celebrate cultural diversity within and beyond our community A greater awareness, understanding and acceptance of our own culturally diverse community and the world beyond An implicit and explicit understanding that everyone can succeed and has the Reviewed annually by SLT Summer 2 Review life throughout history in all aspects of our curriculum opportunity to shine at Windmill L.E.A.D.
 Academy - Celebrating both our similarities and differences.
 Initiatives led by DHTs Ruth Pickering and James Colvin Disability Act: To ensure pupils with a disability are actively involved in school activities - ensuring full and fair access and provision at all times Ensure key provision is in place to attend to any additional and/or different needs are put in place in every practicable way possible at all times.
 Fair access and equality of opportunity for success for all learners and staff.
 Led by DHT J Colvin Reviewed annually by SLT Summer 2 Review Gender Equality Duty: To ensure gender equality is provided at all times in all aspects of school life To attend to the specific data patterns and requirements of all genders Focus on key aspects that arise, such as measures to raise attainment in Boys writing in KS1 and Girls attainment at GDS in Upper KS2 Full data focus is provided in QA data analysis document.
 Balanced outcomes for all - irrespective of gender.
 Led by DHT J Colvin Reviewed annually by SLT Summer 2 Review Race Equality Act: In addition to the educating, celebration of, development of awareness and all other measures already mentioned above we will ensure that: Any Ensure a clear programme of follow up is put in place to support anyone who is a recipient of prejudice and a programme of follow up is put in place to educate any perpetrator of prejudice.
 Monitor termly and on a case by case basis.
 Led by DHT J Colvin.
 HT to oversee any cases of prejudicial behaviour Reviewed annually by SLT Summer 2 Review